Uason-Chen/CTR-GCN/README.md

 # CTR-GCN
 This repo is the official implementation for [Channel-wise Topology Refinement Graph Convolution for Skeleton-Based Action Recognition](https://arxiv.org/abs/2107.12213).
 The paper is accepted to ICCV2021.

+Note: We also provide a single and strong baseline model, which achieves 83.7% on NTU120 CSub, to facilitate the development of skeleton-based action recognition.

 ## Architecture of CTR-GC
 ![image](src/framework.jpg)
 # Prerequisites